“I’m not a caregiver, but I step in to help with Mom sometimes.”

 LifeStream’s new STEP In Caregiver Programs are a comprehensive way to educate and support family caregivers, care partners, and people with care needs.
 Outlined below are the current programs in place at LifeStream to support caregivers.

-The hope for National Caregiver Month is that non-professional caregivers and care partners would feel appreciated and seen.
-Throughout the month of November each year, LifeStream will host events and run campaigns to help recognize caregivers.
+Throughout the year, LifeStream hosts events and run campaigns to help recognize caregivers.
 We would like these events to give caregivers an opportunity to focus on themselves for a couple of hours and enjoy some food, activities, and company of others in similar circumstances.

 The ADPI Care Coach Program is a program where the Care Coach evaluates how the care partner or caregiver is coping with stressors relating to dementia.
 The care partner and Care Coach then develop a personalized coaching plan for the care partner with the goal of reducing stress.
 Care Coach will re-assess the care partner’s stress level at three-month intervals to evaluate the progress towards the goal of stress reduction.
 The purpose of working with a Care Coach is to help care partners implement evidence-based coping strategies to manage their loved ones cognitive, functional, behavioral, and psychological disabilities without becoming burned out.

 If you are interested in learning more about Care Coaching, please contact Tia Drumm, Care Coach, at 765-759-1121 or email email@example.com.

 Caregiver Memory Kits